Ser-GY/Doginals_pepe/README.md

 ```
 You can get the current fee per kb from [here](https://blockchair.com/).

 Create a `dogecoin.conf` at `/root/.dogecoin` folder.
-Set your own username/password.
+Set your own username/password the same as the .env file.
+Keep the rest as is.

 ```
 rpcuser=ape